Nishij1/Product-landing-Page/README.md

 ## 🚀 Project Overview
 Wonders Solution is a customer-centric platform offering:
 - Product showcase for water softeners
-- Free water quality test scheduling
+- Expert consultation and quotes
 - WhatsApp and EmailJS integration for instant support
 - Real customer testimonials and special offers
 - 24/7 emergency water service